Other/International Training Opportunities

 Srikiran Institute of Ophthalmology (India)

-Senior residents and fellows are welcome to spend a minimum of two weeks at the Srikiran Institute, a tertiary eye care center located in rural Andhra Pradesh, India.
+Senior residents and fellows are welcome to spend a minimum of two weeks at the Srikiran Institute of Ophthalmology, a tertiary eye care center located in rural Andhra Pradesh, India.
 The Institute exposes visiting physicians to pathology unique to the developing world, and offers them the opportunity to participate in outreach camps in nearby villages to screen hundreds of patients to identify individuals who may benefit from surgery or treatment at the base hospital.